 Probable Pitchers: Merrill Kelly (ARI) vs. JP Sears (OAK) (projected)

-- Key NRFI Angles: This game is a convergence of cold-start tendencies.
-The D-backs have been notoriously sluggish in the first inning – WagerLens recently highlighted Arizona’s low early scoring trend.
-The A's, meanwhile, has one of the weakest top-of-order lineups in baseball (their 1–2 hitters are contact guys with minimal power).
-Don’t be surprised if neither side threatens in the first frame.
+- NRFI angles: Both teams are cold starters.
+The D-backs have been sluggish in the first inning all year, and the A's have one of the weakest top-of-order lineups in baseball (their 1–2 hitters are contact guys with minimal power).
+Don't be surprised if neither side threatens in the first frame.

-- Pitching Matchup: Merrill Kelly (3.38 ERA) is a savvy veteran who rarely beats himself early; he’s adept at suppressing hard contact in the opening inning.
-Opposite him, JP Sears (around 4.00 ERA) is the A’s steadiest starter and a lefty who can neutralize some of Arizona’s top bats.
-In his first innings this year, Sears has quietly been effective, often escaping without damage even against stronger teams.
+- Pitching matchup: Merrill Kelly (3.38 ERA) is a savvy veteran who rarely beats himself early.
+He's good at suppressing hard contact in the opening inning.
+JP Sears (around 4.00 ERA) is the A's steadiest starter and a lefty who can neutralize some of Arizona's top bats.
+In his first innings this year, Sears has been quietly effective, often escaping without damage even against stronger teams.

-- Park & Weather: This series is being played at Sutter Health Park in West Sacramento (the A’s temporary home park), which plays large like the Oakland Coliseum.
-Night games here see heavy air – a boon for pitchers.
+- Park and weather: This series is at Sutter Health Park in West Sacramento (the A's temporary home), which plays large like the Oakland Coliseum.
+Night games here see heavy air, which helps pitchers.
 Foul territory is expansive, yielding extra outs on pop-ups.
-All told, conditions favor an NRFI: pitchers can attack hitters without fear that a routine fly ball will sneak out.
+Conditions favor an NRFI.

 Saturday, August 2: San Francisco Giants at New York Mets